nebula-labs-xyz/protocol-docs/contracts/lender/LendefiAssets.sol/contract.LendefiAssets.md

 ### UPGRADER_ROLE
-Role for upgrading contract implementations
+Role that allows initiating and executing contract upgrades

+*Hash of "UPGRADER_ROLE"*

 ```solidity